BarakBinyamin/RippleCarryFA/README.md

 ## Testing

-While the following images show how the functionality visually, VHDL Assert statements were used to verify that of the tests output matched expected output.
+While the following images show functionality, VHDL Assert statements were used to verify that all of the tests output matched expected output.

 [see the testbench](https://github.com/BarakBinyamin/RippleCarryFA/tree/main/tst)
 [see the code](https://github.com/BarakBinyamin/RippleCarryFA/tree/main/src)